Tongue Ties: What, So What, What To Do

 Nasal Breathing #

 Consider reading Breath: The New Science of a Lost Art by James Nestor.
-It’s sorta pop-sciencey, but if it gets you to start taping your mouth at night and nasal breathing when awake, good enough.
+It’s sorta pop-sciencey, yet it nudged me into mouth taping most nights (certainly not 100%), and I certainly upped my percent-of-the-day nasal breathing when awake, too.
+It was already pretty high, now its quite close to 100%.

 Misc Sources #